n1i9c9k9/custom-script-live-logic/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions or feedback, please reach out via n.huebenthal99@web.de or open an issue in the repository.
+For any questions or feedback, please open an issue in the repository.